What is a biopsy?

 The specialist will inform the patient about the biopsy that will be performed.
 They will also ask about medications that the patient may be taking along with their medical history.
 From this, the specialist can prevent any potential allergic reactions.

-What does it feel like during the procedure?
+What does it feel like during a biopsy?

 Normally, the patient can resume activities as normal within 24 hours of the procedure.
 In the event that the patient feels excessive pain, the doctor may prescribe some type of medication to relieve it.